polygon-io/community/examples/rest/options-0-dte-covered-call/README.md

 4. **Get a Polygon.io API key**:
    - Visit [polygon.io](https://polygon.io/)
-   - Sign up for a free account
+   - Sign up for an account
+   - Upgrade to Options Developer or above
    - Copy your API key to the `.env` file

 ## Usage